andavissuse/kynda/README.md

 * New data instance to compare to existing data instances

 Steps:
+* Command line interface:
-* Run "kynda.sh \<project-name\> \<new-data-instance\>" to compare the new data instance to existing data instances.  kynda.sh will:
+    * Run "kynda.sh \<project-conf-file\> \<new-data-instance\>" to compare the new data instance to existing data instances.  kynda.sh will:
         * extract the features from the new data instance
         * ask for per-feature weights to be used in comparison
         * compare the new data instance to existing data instances based on desired per-feature weights
+* Web (streamlit) interface:
+    * Run "streamlit run streamlit_ui.py -- \<project-conf-file\>
+    * Enter the data instance to be compared and the weights to use for comparison
+    * Click the submit button

 Result:
-* List of data instances that are similar to the new data instance
+* List of 10  data instances that are most similar to the new data instance

 ## More Info
 Additional details and samples are available in the doc directory.